savaslabs/savaslabs.github.io/_posts/2019-04-10-savas-welcomes-maddy-bishop-van-horn.md

  <span class="caption">Hard at work at ReTreat Yo Self.</span>
 </div>

 Another fun fact about Maddy: She’s a foster dog mom.
-She’s making an impact in her community by [http://www.carolinaadoptabulls.com](fostering dogs) and loving them well until (and after) they find a fur-ever home.
+She’s making an impact in her community by [fostering dogs](http://www.carolinaadoptabulls.com) and loving them well until (and after) they find a fur-ever home.

 Maddy, we are glad you’re here!